 - freedom of contract in respect of invoicing terms (so as to permit a variety of mechanisms such as milestone payments, phase payments, etc.);

 - a 28-day payment period which runs from the delivery of a proper invoice and a 7-day payment period for payment to sub-contractors;

 - certification processes are to take place within the 28-day payment period;

 - evaluation of payment applications and delivery of a notice of non-payment; and

 - interest charges arising from a failure to pay and a right to suspend arising after the failure to pay an adjudicator's decision

-Ontario’s adjudication provisions will apply to contract and subcontracts entered into on or after October 1, 2019.
+Ontario's adjudication provisions will apply to contract and subcontracts entered into after October 1, 2019.
 The key elements of the new legislation will be outlined including: